rydmike/flex_color_picker/README.md

 the `ColorPicker` widget and include it in your own custom dialog.

-For the dialog example we will show all the built-in picker color selection options, except the combined primary and accent colors picker, and the black and white shades' picker.
+For the dialog example we will show all the built-in picker color selection options, except the combined primary and accent colors picker, and the near black and white shades' picker.
 We will also add some custom colors for the **Custom** colors section of the `ColorPicker`.

 First we define our custom colors and from our color definitions we create primary and accent color swatches by using `ColorTools.createPrimarySwatch` or `ColorTools.createAccentSwatch` for accent color swatches.